Monomial warm inflation revisited: Phenomenological analysis and constraints

 An inflaton field oscillating about a quartic potential, in the weak dissipative regime ($Q_\text{end}\ll1$) redshifts as radiation (see Tab.~\ref{tab:1} and Tab.~\ref{tab:3} on the left panel).
 However, in the weak dissipative regime after inflation, $\Gamma$ increases (and so does $Q$) until reaching the strong dissipative regime where the ratio of the inflaton energy density over radiation decays exponentially fast and the transition to radiation is eventually achieved.
 The effect of choosing different values of the equation of state after inflation is illustrated in Fig.~\ref{fig:more_linear} on the right panel.
 We consider two extreme cases where the universe instantanesouly transitions after inflation to the longest possible phase of matter domination ($w=0$) or kination ($w=1$), which correspond to $N_\text{tr}=0$, $\Delta N=10$ ($w=0$) or $\Delta N=-10$ ($w=1$).
 The effect of these parameters on the determination of the CMB fiducial scale crossing is illustrated in Fig.~\ref{fig:efolds}.
 While a phase of matter domination tends to decrease the value of $n_s$ and ease the agreement with the central value of the BK-PR4 preferred region, a phase of kination would imply the opposite and is excluded by those results.

 An interesting aspect about this model is that there is a lower bound on the tensor-to-scalar ratio ($r\gtrsim 7 \times 10^{-5}$) that is achievable in the region allowed by constraints on $n_s$.
 In addition, unless a phase of matter domination is achieved directly after inflation, the future Euclid+CMB might be able to rule out this scenario.
 Our results appear to be qualitatively consistent with Ref.\,\cite{Bastero-Gil:2016qru}, which considered a wide range of duration of inflation $N_{k_*}\simeq 50-60$.
-Ref.\,\cite{Bastero-Gil:2016qru} considered also the effect of a thermal distribution for the occupation number of inflaton fluctuations, which we argue in Section~\ref{sec:stoch} is not justified.
+Ref.\,\cite{Bastero-Gil:2016qru} considered also the effect of a thermal distribution for the occupation number of inflaton fluctuations, which is a model dependent correction and, as we argue in Sec.\,\ref{sec:stoch}, is not required by the stochastic inflation formalism.
+Further on, we show the phenomenological impact of such term on the {allowed} parameter space for $\Gamma = C T$ and $V=(\lambda/4)\phi^4$ .